 Essays

 This is the component of your application that is fully under your control and is another area where military candidates can stand out because you can pick the stories you will share.
 Given the nature of their work, military applicants can come across as overly serious.
-Although attempts at humor in essays very often fall flat, don’t be afraid to show your human side in your writing.
+Although attempts at humor in essays very often fall flat, don’t be afraid to show your human side and personality in your writing.
 You likely have some really interesting stories that can make your essays memorable and help set you apart from the pack.
 You might never want to appear vulnerable in the military, but showing that side of yourself in your essays can make you more relatable.
 Don’t be shy about citing your accomplishments.

 If you’re looking for help in navigating the complex and competitive MBA application landscape, reach out to one of our counselors for a free 30-minute consultation.
 All of Stratus’s counselors have degrees from top MBA programs and would love to support you in your next phase in life.